These Slow Cooker Chicken Fajitas are perfect for meal prep! Dump in the ingredients then set it to cook all day for a hands-off dinner.

 While the peppers and onions cook, shred the chicken.

-Step 6: Add everything back to the pot, serve and enjoy!
+Step 6: Add everything back to the pot.

 Mix together the chicken, peppers and onions.
 Serve in corn tortillas with cheese and cilantro.